ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 ## Agent

-The Agent facilitates the execution of natural language (NL) commands by leveraging the reasoning and text generation capabilities of LLMs (Language Models).
+The agent facilitates the execution of natural language (NL) commands by leveraging the reasoning and text generation capabilities of LLMs (Language Models).
 It follows the [ReAct framework](https://arxiv.org/pdf/2210.03629.pdf):

-To create an Agent, you need an LLM model and a set of Tool (or ToolKit) definitions.
+To create an agent, you need an LLM model and a set of Tool (or ToolKit) definitions.

 ```ballerina
 agent:Agent agent = check new (LLMModel model, (ToolKit|Tool)... tools);
 ```

-There are multiple ways to utilize the Agent.
+There are multiple ways to utilize the agent.

 ### Agent.run() for batch execution

-The Agent can be executed without interruptions using `Agent.run()`.
+The agent can be executed without interruptions using `Agent.run()`.
 It attempts to fully execute the given NL command and returns the results at each step.

 ```ballerina
 agent:ExecutionStep[] execution = agent.run("<NL COMMAND>", maxIter = 10);